Cordoba Spain – Exciting history, sights and festivals !

 Exciting history, sights and festivals

-Today, the city is known primarily for its festivals.
+Cordoba is well known for its festivals.

-Although, its historical heritage is also widely acknowledged: the Old Town of Cordoba is even listed among the UNESCO World Heritage Sites.
+Its historical heritage is also widely acknowledged: the Old Town of Cordoba is even listed among the UNESCO World Heritage Sites.

 The building is surprisingly well-preserved and full of stories – it will take you a couple of hours to explore.